 Do crossword puzzles, sudoku or word problems.
 Don't get discouraged if you get stuck on a problem.
 Brain scans have shown that when you get stuck on a problem, it helps your brain grow because it has to try harder.

-Learn a new language or musical instrument.
+Take classes or teach yourself by picking up a new language or musical instrument.
 These can be particularly good challenges as you get older.